(BlackBerry Code of Business Standards and Principles, information regarding the Board of Directors and more)

-Supporting a sustainable commute to work
+Supporting a Sustainable Commute to Work

+BlackBerry continues to identify opportunities to eliminate and reduce waste.
 BlackBerry prepared a Waste Reduction Work Plan for all offices in Ontario.
 The plan estimates the amount of waste generated per employee and projects amounts reduced, reused and recycled through actions the organization plans to take over the calendar year.

 All paper materials are collected in secure terminals for shredding and recycling at most BlackBerry facilities around the world.
 Acceptable materials include: paper, brochures, newspaper, boxboard, envelopes, magazines, and books.

 BlackBerry's Paper Procurement Policy outlines a commitment to responsible forest management and efficient paper use.
 Programs associated with this policy address paper efficiency, increasing recycled content in paper purchases, choosing certified, responsibly sourced fiber, supporting cleaner production practices, maintaining recycling programs and communicating with suppliers and partners.

 ISO 27001 – Information Security Management System: BlackBerry continues to maintain compliance with ISO 27001.
 ISO 27001 provides a model for establishing an Information Security Management System (ISMS), which aligns people, resources, and controls to create a series of measureable security practices for protecting information assets.
 BlackBerry uses BSI Group, an independent, external company, to certify and validate that BlackBerry has an appropriate ISMS in place for the processes, systems, and infrastructure that support the BlackBerry services.
 The scope of our ISMS accreditation is detailed in the certificate linked below.